colts70/The-Sematic-Stack/README.md

 The agent SHOULD revert to degraded mode: ignore the broken stack and fall back to probabilistic crawling/arbitration (fail-open on availability).
 This avoids granting authority to malformed or compromised declarations while still allowing the web to function.
+1) Collision & Squatting

+Two domains claiming the same root: HESS treats root claims as eligible candidates, not automatic ownership.
+When two domains claim the same /entity, agents either (a) select a winner via deterministic scoring, or (b) maintain parallel primaries and fall back to arbitration rather than inventing a single “truth.”

+Generic land-grab (e.g., “Coffee”): The protocol should require typed, scoped identifiers for roots, not bare nouns.
+The cleanest mechanism is: /entity MUST include a globally unique Entity ID (preferred: a stable URI such as Wikidata/Schema.org/other registry; or a domain-defined URI if no registry exists) plus an explicit type and scope.
+Agents SHOULD down-rank or treat as non-authoritative any root that claims an unscoped common noun without a stable ID and type (i.e., “Coffee” by itself is not a valid monopoly claim; “Coffee (Topic)” or wd:Q... + type is).
+This forces granularity by making “generic squat claims” low-weight by default.

+Deterministic tie-breakers: Use a gated signal stack:

+/integrity (hard gate): cryptographically verifiable signature + continuity (signature chaining / consistent key history).
+Unsigned/unverifiable roots cannot win.

+/authority (weighted): third-party attestations, institutional verification, cross-root endorsements from already-trusted roots.

+Timestamp anchor (weighted): earliest verifiable first-publication of the root claim (not just “domain age”).

+Stability signals (weighted): identity continuity, low-churn manifests, consistent scope/type over time.
+If scores are close, keep parallel primaries and let downstream arbitration handle it.

+2) Security & Tamper-Resistance

+Signing standard for /integrity: Yes—mandate a baseline.
+The most practical baseline is JWS (or COSE) signing a canonical “root manifest” (fast, widely implemented, easy to validate).
+You can allow optional Linked Data Proofs for graph-native use cases, but interoperability improves massively if every agent can validate one required signature format.

+Verification latency / TTL: Treat identity like security policy: cacheable, but revalidated on a tight window.
+The stack SHOULD publish:

+Cache-Control + explicit Semantic TTL field (e.g., hours to 1 day), and

+an ETag (or content hash) for efficient revalidation.
+Agents SHOULD re-verify at TTL expiry and MUST immediately distrust if: signature fails, signing key changes without continuity proof, or /authority materially changes.
+If a site is hacked, the protocol’s TTL bounds the damage window, and continuity rules stop silent identity swaps from being accepted.

+3) Structural Scaling & Evolution

+Multi-topic domains: Yes—support Nested Stacks.
+The root stack identifies the publisher and delegates to sub-stacks for conceptual surfaces (sections, product taxonomies, knowledge bases).
+This prevents “one /entity to rule them all” and makes large portals machine-navigable without flattening meaning.

+Pivot protocol / semantic drift: Don’t overwrite identity silently.
+Add lifecycle + migration:

+root manifest supports active, deprecated, migrated, retired

+a /history (or version log) anchor records prior identities/scopes

+a /migrate anchor points to successor stacks and is continuity-signed (signature chaining old → new).
+Agents SHOULD depreciate deprecated identities over time and follow verifiable migration pointers.
+This communicates pivots explicitly and prevents models/agents from treating a new topic as the old identity.

+4) Machine Compliance & Compute Tax

+Payload constraints: Yes—keep the VIP lane small. /.well-known/stack SHOULD be ≤ 10KB (or another strict ceiling) and MUST be “pointer-heavy”: minimal manifest + links to larger documents.
+This preserves sub-millisecond parsing and prevents abuse.

+Fail-open vs fail-closed: Do both—depending on what you mean by “identity”:

+Fail-closed for trust: if malformed JSON-LD or signature invalid, the agent MUST NOT accept the identity claim.

+Fail-open for availability: the agent SHOULD revert to probabilistic discovery / normal crawling (degraded mode).
+So identity acceptance is binary, but system operation continues.

+5) Provenance vs Truth (Satire edge case)

+HESS should separate authority-of-voice from truth-of-claims.
+A site declaring itself “Primary Technical Source” is an intent claim that must be weighed against /authority + /integrity, and agents should also ingest a content-intent classification (e.g., satire, opinion, documentation, news, fiction) as a first-hop constraint.
+If a satirical site self-labels as technical, it won’t gain trust unless it can supply verifiable authority attestations—and even then, agents should treat the label as provenance metadata, not factual validation.
+The model can say: “This source asserts X,” while keeping truth evaluation downstream via cross-source corroboration and integrity-weighted arbitration.